• Home

 • Core Skill: Estimation

 How many trees does it take to build a house?
 How many grains of sand are in the beaches on Earth?
 How many habitable planets might exist in our galaxy?
 Tackling these kinds of questions combine two important skills: (1) breaking down a complex problem into a series of simpler problems; (2) researching and using your "gut instinct" to judge the quality of information sources.
-Through practice on weekly assignments, students will learn that by combining physical and mathematical reasoning with their own intuition, they can make progress on any challenge set before them.
+Through practice, students will learn that by combining physical and mathematical reasoning with their own intuition, they can make progress on any challenge set before them.

 • Core Skill: Writing

 How might society be different if life had arisen and civilization developed on another planet within our Solar System?
 Describe a time you faced a significant challenge and how you overcame the problem.
 Clear, concise writing is a powerful tool for science and business.
-Students will have the opportunity to address scientific questions through writing, as well as construct drafts of documents useful to their professional and academic development including a resume, request for informational interview, and college essays.
+Students in YTL's mentoring pipeline will have the opportunity to address scientific questions through writing, as well as construct drafts of documents useful to their professional and academic development including a resume, request for informational interview, and college essays.

 • Core Skill: Show your work